 3. The $100 to $200 range

 I’ve found that this price range is an ecommerce “sweet spot.”
-It’s large enough to create decent average order value and per-order profit, but small enough that—with a quality, informative website—most customers won’t need to personally speak with someone before the sale.
+It’s large enough to create decent average order value and per-order profit, but small enough that—with a quality, informative website—most customers won’t need to speak with someone before the sale personally.

-As you grow, being able to generate most of your orders online offers massive efficiency savings versus a phone-heavy approach.
+As you grow, generating most of your orders online offers massive efficiency savings versus a phone-heavy approach.
 But if you’re selling products that cost $500 or more, many customers will want personal customer service before pulling out their credit cards.

 4. Hard to find locally

 If you needed garden equipment, you'd likely head down to your local Home Depot or Lowe’s.
 But where would you go to buy surveillance equipment or magicians' accessories?
 Probably online.
 Pick niche products that are hard to find locally and you’ll be able to get in front of the vast majority of your customers as they search online.